 Our plastic problem

 There are no two ways about it.
-Plastic is a miracle material, revolutionizing the modern world in countless ways, from medical equipment and treatment to food safety and transportation.
+Plastic is a miracle material, revolutionising the modern world in countless ways, from medical equipment and treatment to food safety and transportation.
 But unfortunately, our plastic consumption is out of control.
 Production of plastic has grown from 2.3 million tons in 1950 to 448 million tons in 2015 and is expected to double by 2050.
 Shockingly, less than 9% of all plastic gets recycled.
 And every year, 10 million tons of plastic is dumped in the oceans.
 The equivalent to a rubbish truck load every minute.

 Environmentally, it’s catastrophic.
 Natural habitats are disrupted, making it difficult for some species to live and breed naturally, ultimately leading to depletions in populations.
 Animals get trapped in discarded plastic and microplastics are eaten by ocean creatures.
 Worrying evidence is also emerging about how microplastics can enter our bloodstream from the use of everyday items such as lunchboxes, bottles and even clothes.(1)